Osthanes/saucelabs/README.md

-# Saucelabs
+# Sauce Labs
-## Simple extension to allow exection of Saucelabs tests via the pipeline.
+## Simple extension to allow exection of Sauce Labs tests via the pipeline.

 ### Usage: